The Museum

 Felipe Arruda

-Executive Director
+Executive director

 Roberta Alexandr Sundfeld

-Director of Collection and memory
+Collection and memory director

 Marianna Bomfim